 - What factors are contributing to the currently observed high prevalence of malaria in Malawian adults?

-Although substantial progress has been made in malaria control, over 500,000 children still die from the disease each year, mainly in sub-Saharan Africa.
+- Although substantial progress has been made in malaria control, over 500,000 children still die from the disease each year, mainly in sub-Saharan Africa.
 A promising malaria vaccine is now available but the nature of both cell-mediated and humoral immunity that confer protection against malaria is still poorly understood.
 We aim to address this knowledge gap and determine how malaria infection affects the general adaptive immunity thereby predisposing the affected individuals to co-morbidities and affecting vaccine efficacy administered after malaria infections.
-We also plan to elucidate various factors that contribute towards the transition from asymptomatic infection to development of uncomplicated malaria and in some to even the severe, often fatal, malaria both in children and adults by collaborating with the malaria epidemiology and parasite Groups at MLW.
+We also plan to elucidate various factors that contribute towards the transition from asymptomatic infection to development of uncomplicated malaria and in some to even the severe, often fatal, malaria both in children and adults by collaborating with various investigators.

 - Characterise the phenotype and role of different immune cell types in different malaria types, including asymptomatically aparasitaemic children.